|Title:||Using GitHub Issues for CPython|

 - Support for voting via reactions.

 - Support for permalinks , allowing easy quoting and copying & pasting of source code.
+It is possible to automatically embed code snippet on GitHub by pasting a permalink.

 - Ability to automatically close issues when a PR has been merged .